 We use the latest ART treatments.
 Egg donation is our most successful program, with a success rate of about 60%.
-Also important in our program is our guarantee system.
+Also important in our program is our guarantee of 2 transfers.

 International patients are asked to pay a deposit 3.000 Eur, this is important because the donor is prepared especially for the recipient, and her cycle is adjusted to the recipient´s, the preparation always starts a few weeks before the treatment.

 IVF cycle with egg donation and guarantee includes: